-Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
+Disclaimer: While every effort has been made to ensure the accuracy of the information contained in the Pink Book, we regret that we cannot be responsible for any errors.
+The Pink Book contains general information about laws applicable to your business.
+The information is not advice, and should not be treated as such.
 Read our full disclaimer.

 - It is illegal to provide plastic drink stirrers and cotton buds to customers.

 Plastic drink stirrers